petsc/petsc/doc/developers/style.rst

 #.
 If documenting a function with output parameters, a list of output
    parameter descriptions in an ``Output Parameter(s):`` section.

 #.
+If any input or output parameters are function pointers they should be documented in the style

+   :: code-block:: sh

+      Calling sequence of `func()`:
+      $ PetscErrorCode func(PetscInt arg);
+      . arg - the integer argument

+#.
 If documenting a function that interacts with the options database, a
    list of options database keys in an ``Options Database Key(s):``